 Hanami started as a tradition between the aristocrats in the Nara period (710-794).
 Unlike today, hanami was associated with appreciating the ume (梅, plum flowers) which bloom earlier than the sakura (桜, cherry blossom).

 The ume was replaced by sakura during the Heian period (794-1185).
-This can be seen for example when investigating the ancient text Kokin Wakashū (古今和歌集, Anthology of Ancient and Modern Japanese Poetry).
-Here, 70 poems are dedicated to the sakura, and only 18 poems are dedicated to the ume.
+For example, this can be seen when investigating the ancient text Kokin Wakashū (古今和歌集, Anthology of Ancient and Modern Japanese Poetry).
+Here, 70 poems are dedicated to sakura, and only 18 poems are dedicated to ume.
 It was around this time that hana (花, flower) was used as another name for sakura, and women’s beauty came to be compared to sakura.

 Things to consider when celebrating hanami